Belize–Mexico border: Border

 Under the treaty, the border starts at Boca Bacalar Chico, a narrow channel that separates the southern tip of the Caribbean coast of the Yucatan Peninsula and Ambergris Caye.
 It then runs through Chetumal Bay in a broken line up to the mouth of the Hondo River.
 The border follows the Hondo River through its deepest channel and then along its tributary, Blue Creek, until it reaches the meridian of Garbutt's Falls (approximately 89° 9' W).
 From this point, it runs directly south to 17° 49' N latitude, the border established between Mexico and Guatemala.

 Currently the border has two official crossings where there are international bridges.
 The main one is located between Subteniente Lopez, Quintana Roo, Mexico, and Santa Elena, Corozal District, Belize.
 It is about 10 mi from Chetumal, which is the capital of Quintana Roo and main city of the region.
 A new Belize–Mexico bridge located about 5 blocks west of the old bridge was opened to the public on 15 May 2013.

 The border between Mexico and Belize is one of the lesser-used borders by Mexicans, but it gained notoriety due to recent reports of drug trafficking across the border, with drug traffickers attracted by the border's relative isolation.
 This problem has also become more prevalent due to a significant increase in economic activity and tourism, especially on the Belize side of the border.
-It has also become more commonplace due to Subteniente Lopez establishing a free trade zone and the construction of casinos in the area.
-These are banned in Mexico and are considered a major tourist attraction.
+It has also become more commonplace due to Belize establishing a free trade zone and the construction of casinos in the Santa Elena area.

 Bilateral agreements between Mexico and Belize have been made to combat the issue of drug trafficking across the border.